Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 Depending on features enabled by the Company on behalf of an Organiser, a UID, card, wristband, or App may:

-(c) Allow an End User to load funds for cashless payment at an Event and make or receive cash payments;
+(c) Allow an End User to load credits for cashless payment to participating Vendors at an Event;

 (d) Allow an End User to access features, integrations, and offers provided by third parties engaged by the Organiser;

-(a) A UID, card, wristband, or App wallet may enable an End User to make or receive payments during an Event.
+(a) A UID, card, wristband, or App wallet may enable an End User to make payments to participating Vendors during an Event.
+Wallets cannot send funds to, or receive funds from, other End User wallets.

 (b) Funds may be loaded onto a UID, card, wristband, or App wallet using equipment and cashier services made available by the Company at an Event, or via supported digital payment methods.